hashgraph/hedera-mirror-node/docs/configuration.md

 be evaluated if an earlier expression returned true.

 If based on the data that expression now evaluates to false, or is removed from the configuration, then the next expression is evaluated.
-It it contains an evaluation error of some kind, only then will it be revealed.
+If it contains an evaluation error of some kind, only now will it be revealed.

 #### Filtering Example